Solaris Logo

 Is PayPal safe?+

 PayPal is a widely used online payment service.
 Your card information is not shared with the recipient of the payment.
-This separation of knowledge and power is, in this case, a virtue.

 When will I receive my book?+